 This is an interesting question.
 The current climate agenda and rising gas prices could both serve to re-align our attitudes to death care options.
 As posited at the start of this article, the cost has been the determining factor in the shift to cremation services.

-If gas prices force cremation costs up, will we then consider other alternatives?
+If gas prices force cremation costs up, will we consider other alternatives?

-A recent National Funeral Directors Association (NFDA) survey reported that 72% of funeral homes report an increased interest in green burial options.
+A recent National Funeral Directors Association (NFDA) survey reported that 72% of funeral homes reported increased interest in green burial options.
 The average cost of a natural burial is around $3,000.
-There are less expensive options, but due to the low demand at present, natural burial sites have to charge fees in relation to maintaining perpetual care.
+Less expensive options exist, but due to the current low demand, natural burial sites must charge fees to maintain perpetual care.

-There are also other eco-disposition alternatives.
-Aquamation (alkaline hydrolysis) has largely been extremely niche for human disposition but is legal in some 22 states as of 2023.
+Other eco-disposition alternatives exist.
+Aquamation (alkaline hydrolysis) has largely been extremely niche for human disposition but is legal in some 22 states as of 2024.

-This low carbon-producing alternative to flame cremation can be conducted for between $1,295 and $3,500 (depending on the location), so could potentially offer a reduced-cost disposition.
+This low carbon-producing alternative to flame cremation can be conducted for between $1,295 and $3,500 (depending on the location), potentially offering a reduced-cost disposition.
 Again, should demand increase, we should see more funeral service providers offer the option.

-Human Composting, also referred to as Natural Organic Reduction (NOR), has now been legalized in Washington, Colorado, Oregon, New York, and California, with several other states considering passing legislation.
-At present, costs and availability limit access to this as a death care alternative.
+Human composting, also called Natural Organic Reduction (NOR), has now been legalized in Washington, Colorado, Oregon, New York, California, and several other states are considering passing legislation.
+However, costs and availability limit access to this as a death care alternative.

-In conclusion, I think we may witness some changes in the cremation market moving into 2023.
-Be it price changes, further acquisition in the market, or the beginning of a growing interest in greener alternatives.
+In conclusion, I think we may witness some changes in the cremation market throughout this year and into 2025, whether price changes, further acquisition of the market, or the beginning of a growing interest in greener alternatives.

 Further reading: